Health Research Authority

 The Health Research Authority (HRA) is an arm's length body of the Department of Health and Social Care (DHSC) in England.
 The HRA exists to provide a unified national system for the governance of health research.
 The current chair of the HRA is Professor Sir Terence Stephenson, who succeeded Sir Jonathan Montgomery.

 History

 The formation of the HRA came as a result of reorganisation of the National Health Service (NHS) of England outlined in the Health and Social Care Act 2012, and took on the functions of the National Research Ethics Service.
-Originally established as a special health authority on 1 December 2011, it became a non-departmental public body on 1 January 2015 under the Care Act 2014.
+Originally established as a special health authority on 1 December 2011, it became a non-departmental public body on 1 January 2015 in accordance with section 109 of the Care Act 2014.